 Some evidence suggests extra virgin olive oil can reduce the pain, inflammation and oxidative stress associated with rheumatoid arthritis.
 Patients taking fish oil also showed significant improvements when their diets were supplemented with extra virgin olive oil.

-3. Aids the fight against cancer
+3. Offers exciting results for the fight against cancer

 The polyphenols found in EVOO have shown to have a debilitating effect on cancer cells, both in reducing cell proliferation and increasing cell death.
 EVOO’s polyphenols appear to be particularly effective against breast cancer cells, and may also kill skin cancer cells without harming healthy cells.